-There’s a simple reason franchising is the number one method of business expansion in the U. S.
+There’s a simple reason franchising is the number one method of business expansion in the United States.
+It works.

-With the same product, staff, décor, and pricing – but with an owner now running the store instead of an employee – sales, profits, and customer satisfaction almost always go up.
+That's why with the same product, staff, décor, and pricing, but with an owner now running the business instead of just an employee, sales, profits, and customer satisfaction increase significantly.

 First Things First

-If your business model is unique and profitable, can be duplicated in other areas and you have credibility in your market, then your concept already has the must-haves and franchising can work for you.
+If your business model is unique and profitable, can be duplicated in other locations, and you have credibility in your local market, you have the must-haves you need to expand your business through franchising.

 More about each one:

-This can be a new/offbeat/quirky/fun/funky product or service, a clever marketing strategy, different target markets, the way you combine new or different ideas into one concept, even a unique way of pricing initial and ongoing franchise fees.
+Being different can be a new/offbeat/quirky/fun/funky ambiance, distinctive menu, product or service, a smart marketing strategy, different target markets, the way you combine new or different ideas into one concept, even a unique way of pricing initial and ongoing franchise fees.

 You don’t need all of these.
 The trick is to find a way to stand out.